Skip to main contentSkip to search

 • Ages 0-6 are the most important years for brain development, delays during this window have lasting effects.

-• Early intervention returns $8 for every $1 spent and can reduce lifetime support costs by $1 million per child.
+• Research suggests early intervention can return $7-$13 for every $1 spent and may reduce projected lifetime support costs by up to $1 million per child.

 • Use the calculator below to see the impact for your family.